 The National Rail Conditions of Travel sets out passengers’ rights and responsibilities when traveling on rail services provided by franchised train companies.
 The vast majority of people who purchase rail tickets are unaware of these conditions.
 Rail tickets are endorsed subject to National Rail Conditions of Travel.
 In this particular blog I want to focus […]

 Lots of people tell me that they think that train travel is expensive.
 I disagree!
 Using my tips and tricks, you can get cheap train travel.
 Train travel is the best way to travel.
-I can relax whilst someone else drives.
-The facilities on board are great with a buffet and loo being especially welcomed by […]
+I can relax whilst someone else drives and let the train take the strain.
+The facilities on board are great with a […]

 Recently I saw some great news for rail passengers and staff!
 A press release from the Rail Safety and Standards Board Limited stated that it is 10 years since a passenger died on the railways.
 However, during the same period, 5 people died on Britain’s roads every day.
 This equates to a terrible 18,250 deaths.
 Car accidents injured […]

 In the early 1990s I worked at Eastleigh Depot in Hampshire with some excellent railway engineers.
-One of them, Barry Stephens, was someone I hadn’t seen for over twenty-five years but lately social media kept us in touch.
+I hadn’t seen one of them, Barry Stephens, for over twenty-five years but lately social media kept us in touch.
 Eastleigh Depot is just across the road from Eastleigh Works.
 Barry is the Managing Director and was instrumental in putting Eastleigh Works back on the railway map.
-I […]
+I had seen him […]

 Over the years, many people have told me that they should get a refund if no train seat is available.
 I try to explain that a train ticket is for a journey and not a seat.
 I usually get a tirade back along the lines of ‘this is outrageous!’ and ‘why can’t they add another […]